 Are we ashamed of our history or is it that we are just too indifferent to what is not directly affecting us?
-This question comes to my mind more often these days when I am teaching my children history.
+This question comes to my mind more often these days when I am talking about history with the kids.
 We as a family love travelling and have tried to go to as many places as possible, by road, rail or any other means available.
-Its always been fun (though it didn’t seem like that sometimes!), educating and more importantly helped create memories.
+It’s always been enjoyable (though it didn’t seem like that sometimes!), instructional, and more importantly, helped create some beautiful memories.

-During some of these visits, we have gone to some historical sites and places.
-My husband and me would get the girls to read up on the place or the famous personality from there to help connect better to what we were going to see.
-We thought it was a fun and much more effective way of teaching them about our rich cultural and historical past.
-But I would always end up depressed at the end of the trip.
+During some of these travels, we have visited historical sites and places.
+My husband and I would get the kids to read up about the place or the famous personality from there to help connect better with what we were going to see.
+We thought it would be a much more effective way of teaching them about our rich cultural and historical past.
+But I would always feel disappointed at the end of the trip.

 Why don’t we feel any kind of pride when we go to such places?
-Are we ashamed of our history?
-Why can’t people be a little more careful and sensitive when visiting such places?
-Yes, I agree, there are a lot of things I am not proud of from our history.
+Why are we indifferent to our history?
+Why can’t people be a little more conscious and sensitive when visiting such places?
+Yes, I agree, there are things I am not proud of from our history.
 But that’s my perspective.
-What’s more important is that all this has already happened and is a part of us whether we like it or not. so why not just accept it and enjoy the good parts of it.
-Maybe Aamir Khan should be asked to conduct classes on TV as part of his job as brand ambassador for tourism in India.
-Our children will grow up as proud citizens of India only if they can see around them edifices of glory, bravery, ingenuity, grandeur and honour being respected for what they are.
-Maybe..maybe tomorrow will be a better day for these mute witnesses of our proud past!
+What’s more important is that all this has already happened and is a part of us, whether we like it or not.
+So why not just learn from our mistakes and work on the good parts of it.
+It may sound naïve and child-like but then it’s the children who have the power to transcend these very same boundaries we are setting up for them.